-Chris Bingham is associate professor of strategy and entrepreneurship at UNC Kenan-Flagler .
+Chris Bingham is professor of strategy and entrepreneurship at UNC Kenan-Flagler .
 Below, read a Q&A with him, the fourth in a five-part services.
 Previous posts touched on innovation versus entrepreneurship, the importance of failing fast and often and detailed why organizations must innovate.

 Why do so many organizations find innovation so hard?

-I think there are a number of reasons that innovation is challenging and difficult in organizations.
+There are a number of reasons that innovation is challenging and difficult in organizations.
 The first one is pretty simple – most new ideas are bad.
 If you look at stats about product failure, you’re going to see studies citing between 60 to 95 percent of new products failing.
 For the very simple reason that most new ideas are bad, that presents challenges for organizations trying to innovate.

 In line with that is the idea that change is difficult and often damaging in the short term.
 You think about innovation, which is broadly defined as change in a product or service that enhances the experience of stakeholders.
 When you engage in a change, things are often going to get worse before they get better.
 I like to call this slipping into the performance trough.
 If you are in an organization and you have P&L responsibility, no one wants to be caught slipping into that performance trough.
 So, that prospect of things getting worse before they get better holds a lot of people back from changing and innovating.
 That’s another reason that change is just difficult besides the fact that most new ideas are bad.

 A third challenge, and this is a little counterintuitive, is that core competencies can actually become core rigidities.
 The very things that have made organizations successful in the past can actually cause their demise and make it very challenging to innovate.
 This is because the things that you do well you tend to emphasize and reinforce and hone over time and continue to repeat such that you develop what some people might call a core competency in that area.
-The challenge is that people tend to overexploit those competencies past their useful lives.
-I think Chrysler is a pretty good example of sort of a company that fell into this trap.
-In the early 60s, Chrysler introduced the first SUV, the Wagoneer.
-A few years later in the early 80s, Chrysler introduced another first, the first minivan.
+The challenge is that people tend to over-exploit those competencies past their useful lives.
+Chrysler is a pretty good example of sort of a company that fell into this trap.
+In the early '60s, Chrysler introduced the first SUV, the Wagoneer.
+A few years later in the early '80s, Chrysler introduced another first, the first minivan.

 Over the next 20 years, Chrysler continued to refine its capabilities as a truck and SUV powerhouse.
 They actually sold just a little over 10 million minivans worldwide fine tuning that line and introducing and reinforcing their pickup and truck lines.
 They have the Rams and Dakotas and Durangos.
-Really by the turn of the century, Chrysler had the largest share of pickups, minivans, and SUVs.
-But, think about what’s happened lately in the automobile industry.
+Really by the turn of the century, Chrysler had the largest share of pickups, minivans and SUVs.
+But think about what’s happened lately in the automobile industry.
 The price of oil has made these gas-guzzling trucks and SUVs quickly fall out of favor with many consumers.
 While other big automakers producing SUVs and trucks have responded to the change by retooling plants in order to manufacture new compact and subcompact cars to produce more fuel efficient four-cylinder engines, Chrysler didn’t do much.
 They continued to exploit those heavy truck and SUV capabilities to the point that it became very difficult for the organization to compete.
 Thus, a third challenge is that core competencies that have been critical to your organization’s success in the past often become core rigidities and can prevent innovation.

 The last thing that makes innovation challenging is what you might consider the innovator’s dilemma.
 One thing that you are sure to learn in an MBA class on marketing is to listen to your customers.
 When it comes to innovation, by listening to your customers, you’re always just going to give them more and better on the things that they already desire.
 What studies show is that when a new technology enters, very rarely is the incumbent in a position of power.
 This is because new technologies often relate to new customers that value a different bundle of attributes.
 Listening to your customers is good, but often those customers are just going to put you on the glide path forward and not help you recognize opportunities that might exist in the marketplace.